groue/GRMustache/Guides/introduction.md

     The Mustache language focuses on rendering HTML, and safely HTML-escape your data.
 GRMustache also support text templates, that do not escape anything.
 Check the [HTML vs. Text Templates Guide](html_vs_text.md).

-### Powerful APIs
+### Flexibility

-GRMustache is a Mustache engine that you can hack in.
+GRMustache's core engine is extensible.
+Feel free to hook in:

 - [Rendering objects](rendering_objects.md) provide their own custom rendering.
 - [Tag delegates](delegate.md) observe and alter objects rendered by tags.